Dabbling in Jet Lag

 Bring the following additional documents, in case there is a mistake:

 - 2 Blank copies of the Long Stay Visa application.
-If you made a mistake, they will ask you to resubmit the application, and you want to have a backup ready.
-Blank Long-stay visa application forms can be found here and here.
+If you made a mistake, they will ask you to resubmit the application, and you want a backup ready.

 - An extra copy of each of the above documents.